WRtux/GenshinAudioExtractor/README.md

 ## License

-The extracting script `extract.cmd` and PtADPCMInflate are provided under the MIT License.
-Please refer to [`/copy/`](/copy/) for the documents of other applications used in this project.
+The main part of this tool is provided under the [MIT License](/LICENSE.txt).
+Please refer to `copy/` directory after setting up the tool for the licenses of other projects used in this project.